 What is electronic filing?

-Electronic filing is a method of filing tax returns where the taxpayer information is transmitted to the revenue agencies electronically over the internet, a modem, or a phone line.
+Electronic filing is a method of filing tax returns where taxpayer information is transmitted to revenue agencies electronically over the internet.

 Why should I electronically file my tax return?

-Electronic filing offers you many benefits that you cannot get through paper filing, such as:
+Electronic filing offers many benefits that you cannot get through paper filing, such as:

 - Faster refunds using direct deposit